MuneCat9/pokemon-autobattler/README.md

 ## 🏗️ Architecture

-The project follows **Clean Architecture** principles to ensure scalability and maintainability:
+The application follows Clean Architecture with a clear separation of Presentation, Domain and Data layers:

 *   **Domain Layer**: Pure business logic, including Use Cases, Repository interfaces, and the core Battle Engine.
 *   **Data Layer**: Data sources (Retrofit for PokeAPI, Room for local storage) and Repository implementations.